mito753/CTF/2021/K3RN3LCTF/Pwn_on_the_hook/README.md

 ## Analysis:

 This binary is clearly vulnerable to FSB (Format String Bug).
-The binary uses a While Loop, so we can use the FSB 5 times.
+The binary uses a while Loop, so we can use the FSB 5 times.
 However, because it is Full Relro, GOT overwrite cannot be performed, and the main function ends with exit (0), so the return address of the main function cannot be changed.